shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise1.md

     ```
     Set-ExecutionPolicy -ExecutionPolicy unrestricted
     ```
+   >**Note:** If you get an option, "Do you want to change the execution policy", please type A and press enter.

 1. Now, run the whole script that you copied in the notepad earlier in step 7.